 - A Plastic Planet campaign for a plastic-free aisle in supermarkets

-We’re also looking into bulk-buying discounts on non-plastic alternatives for drinking cups and food containers, and we’ll see if we can encourage Penrith businesses to use them.
+We’re also looking into bulk-buying discounts for drinking cups and food containers that don't contain plastic, to help more Penrith businesses to move away from single-use plastic.

 Events - PACT is looking into creating or sourcing a code of practice on plastics at events.
 We’ve been talking to the organisers of a few of Penrith’s big events, as well as other major events around Cumbria, to talk about how they could reduce plastic such as single-use drinks bottles and food containers.
 We’ve also been in touch with a national body for event organisers and we’re following up leads they’ve given us with people who have done some work around sustainability at events.

 Keep up to date